The Art Of Realism

 Departure – 36″ x 60″, acrylic on canvas © A.D.
 Cook 2004 – Private Collection, Portland, OR

-“Departure” was a commissioned 3 ft. x 5 ft. painting on specially-prepared canvas.
-The owner of the plane wanted something special for his man cave/hanger and an original painting was the perfect fit.
+“Departure” was a commissioned 3 ft. x 5 ft. painting on specially prepared canvas.
+The plane owner wanted something special for his man cave/hanger, and an original painting was the perfect fit.
 Departure was a real pleasure for me to create.
 We started with a photo shoot at Portland Hillsboro Airport (Hillsboro, Oregon) of his parked plane with engines running.
-Once I had what I needed from the shoot I began creating Departure in such a way as to represent the Cessna 414 Chancellor aircraft as though it were in flight.
-I really enjoyed painting the majestic sky and powerful clouds in this painting, and of course, this freshly restored twin-engine aircraft was a beautiful model.
+Once I had what I needed from the shoot, I began creating Departure in such a way as to represent the Cessna 414 Chancellor aircraft as though it were in flight.
+I enjoyed painting the majestic sky and powerful clouds in this painting, and of course, this freshly restored twin-engine aircraft was a beautiful model.

 A.D. with “Departure” 2004